deepbca2022/deepbca2022/README.md

 ## 🚀 About Me

-- 💼 I'm currently working on: FinanceGroww (Online platform for money management and investment tips)
+- 💼 I'm currently working on: E-Commerce Platform and Employee Management System
 - 🌱 Learning: Advanced React, Node.js, and Cloud Deployment
 - 🧠 Interested in:Tech, FinTech, and AI-powered apps
 - 💬 Ask me about: React, Node.js, Oracle, and full-stack project building